Linux file permission concepts

 Directories get the same treatment.
 Many system log directories are set to read

-and execute by just the user category (often root) and exclude those
+and execute by just the user category (often root

 permissions from other categories to ensure that only someone with superuser